dhh1128/distributed-state-machine/README.md

 ### Bay Environment

-The bay environment could be modeled like this:
+The bay environment could have a state that's warm and pressurized, that we can call `friendly`; this would be suitable for people to walk around in a normal uniform.
+The opposite state would require a spacesuit; let's call that `hostile`.
+This suggests a state machine such as:

 ![bay environment matrix](bay-env-matrix.png)